 Anyone who knows me knows that I’m always looking for good excuses for traveling with kids.
 Earlier this month, my family and I traveled to Penticton, BC to attend the Family Adventure Summit.
 It’s a conference dedicated to bringing together families who have made travel (especially long-term travel) part of their way of life.

 The conference was organized by Brandon Pearce and his family, who have been living nomadically for years, as well as a number of other nomadic families who came on board to help plan, organize, and serve as speakers for this conference.
 Brandon’s family travel story was even featured on the 4-Hour Work Week!

 It was an amazing three days, full of opportunities to connect, learn, and reflect on our life as a family.
 And it was made better by the fact that there was also a children’s program that was both engaging and educational for our kids.
 Every member of our family was able to be a part of the conference, and I loved that.
 After the weekend was over, my husband and I were filled with renewed motivation to fulfill our dream of living a travel-filled life.
 We can’t wait to attend 2018’s Family Adventure Summit, which will take place October 30 to November 2 in San Migeul de Allende, Mexico.

 The families I met at the Family Adventure Summit were so inspiring to talk to.
-Like us, they all had interesting stories of their travels as a family.
+Like us, they all had their own reasons to travel with kids.
 But then it got me thinking.
 Why don’t more families do this?
 Why aren’t more families traveling with kids?